micahamd/localllama/readme.md

 3. A preview with title, URL, and transcription excerpt will be displayed
 4. Ask questions about the video content

+#### Web Search
+1. Enable the Web Search option in the Tools section
+2. Ask questions that require up-to-date information
+3. The application will search the web using crawl4ai and include relevant results in the response

 #### Web Content
 1. Paste any URL into the chat input field and press Enter
 2. The application will extract the content from the webpage